Alexis-Georganopoulos/ESPRESSO_Spetrograph/README.md

-## Optical cabale light transfer from an Echelle grating
+## Optical cable light transfer from an Echelle grating

 ### Context
 As light propagates through a telescope, many systematic errors can slowly pile up in the spectral domain.
 Of interest here, is the response of the telescope to different reference sources.
 In other words, how does the **Point Spread Function**(PSF) of the telescope interact with two references: a Fabry-Perot, and a Laser Frequency Comb?